• Menu

 Scott Belcher, Ph.D. & Associate Professor with the Center for Environmental & Health Effects of PFAS at North Carolina State University says “fluoropolymers, such as polytetrafluoroethylene (PTFE) or Teflon®, are extremely common forms of PFAS that could be contributing to the organic fluorine found in food products.
 Methods used for detecting individual PFAS, such as PFOA or GenX, cannot directly identify PTFE.
 However, the analysis of total organic fluorine does account for all PFAS contaminants in food, including PTFE.
 Therefore, this serves as a good ‘spot-check’ of consumer products.”

 [updated to add: on 10/22 we added 6 additional brands based on public demand.
 1/6 brands had indications of PFAS according to our lab.
 Therefore, 6/23 brands tested for indications of PFAS in total, which is 22%.
-The additional brand we added was also made of bamboo, bringing that total to 3/6 brands with detections made of bamboo.]
+The additional brand we added was also made of bamboo, bringing that total to 3/6 brands with detections made of bamboo.
+Updated also on 4/25 and we added an additional two labs: one bamboo one with a detection and another bamboo brand without.]

 How Toxic Is Your Toilet Paper?
 Investigation of Brands 4